ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 * Simulants born during the simulation should be assigned an LBWSG exposure category using the exposure data for age_group_id=164 (Birth).

+As discussed above, once a simulant is assigned an LBWSG exposure category, they should be assigned a birthweight and gestational age by assuming the joint distribution of birthweights and gestational ages is uniform within each category.

 .. todo::